Achieving Automation, Reliability, and Peace of Mind

 Health checks help him ensure that the user experience isn’t disrupted due to a failure.
 Health checks continually test upstream servers and instruct NGINX Plus to avoid servers that have failed, so users don’t see error pages when servers fail or are taken down for maintenance.

-Automation is a lifesaver, and Ridle is employing the automatic scaling and on-the-fly reconfiguration capabilities of NGINX Plus to manage dynamic changes to upstream server groups.
-In the past, safely deploying a new application meant several stages of testing and bringing servers online in stages.
-The process required several days.
+Automation is a lifesaver, and Ridle is employing the automatic scaling and on‑the‑fly reconfiguration capabilities of NGINX Plus to manage dynamic changes to upstream server groups.
+In the past, safely deploying a new application meant several stages of testing and bringing servers online in stages, a process that took several days.

 “Now we can automatically deploy or take down applications,” says Ridle.
 “Instead of days, we can deploy in minutes and without any disruption to users.
 Automation gives us a new level of efficiency so that we can offer our agencies more dynamic services, features, and control without overloading our team.”